 The contractionary monetary policy is one of the most used monetary policies because it helps reduce the inflation rate.
 Contractionary monetary policy is taken by the authorities when the inflation rate is sky-high and the central bank needs to do something immediately.
 The main tools of this policy are interest rates and security options.
 When the central bank adopts a contractionary monetary policy, it tries to raise the interest rates of the bank so the people keep their money in banks to avail higher interest rates.
 This will result in less money in the hands of people and as a result, the inflation rate will reduce.
 Secondly, the central bank also sells off securities in the open market so that the public would be more interested to buy more securities which will result in the same i.e. lowering the inflation rate.

 #2 – Expansionary Monetary Policy:

-This is just the opposite of the previous type of monetary policy.
-An expansionary monetary policy is only adopted when the inflation is curbed and the main objective of the central bank becomes to reduce the unemployment rate and to avoid recession (if at all).
-As per expansionary monetary policy, the central bank reduces the interest rate so that the public keep their money in their hands.
-This step results in more purchasing power and as a result, public consume more from businesses in the country.
+This is just the opposite of the previous type.
+Expansionary monetary policy is only adopted when the inflation is curbed and the main objective of the central bank becomes to reduce the unemployment rate and to avoid recession (if at all).
+As per expansionary policy, the central bank reduces the interest rate so that the public keep their money in their hands.
+This step results in more purchasing power and as a result, the public consume more from businesses in the country.
 This helps avoid unemployment and recession.
 The central bank also stops selling securities in the open market and they only allow securities to be sold through the member banks.
 This also ensures that the economy grows rapidly, enhances the employment rate, and reduces the chances of a recession.

-This has been a guide to Monetary Policy, Objective of Monetary Policies and types of monetary policies.
+This has been a guide to Monetary Policy.
+Here we discuss its definition, Objective and types of monetary policies.
 You may also look at the following economics articles to learn more –